The Forgotten Preconditions for a Well-Functioning Internet: Trust: Anchors or millstones?

 Since Internet routing is fundamentally decentralised, how can one be sure that the other party to a conversation, as identified by its IP address or domain name, is authentic?
 This is a question of security, and we know that we can use cryptography not only to protect our conversations from eavesdropping but also to verify the authenticity of a conversation endpoint using digital certificates~\cite{rfc2459}.
 This is straightforward if we can directly and securely exchange public keys with everyone that we might want to engage in a conversation via the Internet.
 In practice, however, people use the Internet to engage with many different kinds of actors and seldom exchange certificates directly.
 When was the last time your bank advised you to verify the fingerprint of its public key?
-Thus, we have identified a third structural flaw of the Internet: Its design has fundamentally ignored well-established human mechanisms and institutions for creating trust, and a popular shortcut has undermined those mechanisms and institutions.
+Thus, we have identified a third structural flaw of the Internet: By providing for the establishment of regional or even global authorities, its design has bypassed local institutions and authorities as mechanisms for creating trust, and a popular shortcut, which we describe in this section, has undermined those mechanisms and institutions.
+Although decentralised governance is recognised as promoting ``greater accountability and better services'', it also tends to deliver less ``technical and governance capacity''~\cite{smoke2015}.
+Individuals and local communities are in no position to negotiate with global authorities, but has the Internet raised the bar for technical and governance capacity beyond what local authorities can manage?